 Natalia Kotarba is a Polish violinist born in Cracow, currently based in Brussels.
 She holds master degrees Cum Laude from the Academy of Music in Cracow and from the Royal Conservatory in Brussels, where she also pursued her Concertmusicus (artist diploma) programme in the class of Philippe Graffin.
 Natalia embraces keenly all aspects of a musician’s life.
 Among the artists she has had the opportunity to collaborate with in a chamber music setting are Jean-Claude Vanden Eynden, Philippe Graffin, Gordan Nikolic, Krzysztof Penderecki, Daniel Bard, Yura Lee, and the Oxalys Ensemble.
-She has appeared at music festivals such as Midis-Minimes, Festival Resonances and Ysaye’s Knokke in Belgium, Harmos Festival in Portugal, Istanbul Music Festival in Turkey, Elba Isola Musica d’Europa festival.
-She is part of the Belgian Sonos Ensemble, artist-in-residence in Tongeren (Belgium) for the season 2018/19.
+She has appeared at music festivals such as Midis-Minimes, Festival Resonances and Ysaye’s Knokke in Belgium, Pablo Casals Festival in Prades France, Istanbul Music Festival in Turkey, Elba Isola Musica d’Europa festival.
 Natalia has also collaborated with orchestras such as Deutsches Radio Kammerorchester, Camerata Nordica ( Aurora Chamber Orchestra), Le Concert Olympique and Polish Art Philharmonic.
 She has had the honour

 to perform at Bozar in the presence of the monarchs of Belgium and the Netherlands during the celebration of the 60th anniversary of Benelux in June 2018.